craftercms/docs/source/reference/modules/deployer/index.rst

 |

-The ``base-target.yaml`` file is handled a little bit different.
-This file is loaded by Crafter Deployer every time a new target is being added, and is merged with the specific properties of the target, with the target's properties taking precedence.
-By default, the override location for this configuration file is ``CRAFTER_HOME/bin/crafter-deployer/config/base-target.yaml``, but it can be changed through the ``application.yaml`` property
+The ``base-target.yaml`` file is handled a little bit differently.
+This file is loaded by Crafter Deployer every time a new target is added and is merged with the specific properties of the target, with the target's properties taking precedence.
+By default, the override location for this configuration file is ``CRAFTER_HOME/bin/crafter-deployer/config/base-target.yaml``, but it can be changed through the ``application.yaml`` property ``deployer.main.targets.config.baseYaml.overrideLocation``.
-``deployer.main.targets.config.baseYaml.overrideLocation``.

 Here's a sample ``base-target.yaml`` file (click on the triangle on the left to expand/collapse):